nacho-herrera/pyCocos/README.md

 ## API Credentials

-To use this library, you need to have the correct authentication credentials and a valid reCAPTCHA token.
+To use this library, you need to have the correct authentication credentials.

 ## Dependencies